vinayak1729-web/FIT-VISTA/README.md

 ### How Fit-Vista Works (WORK FLOW) :

 Intuitive Workflow:
-Effortless Onboarding: Sign up or sign in quickly to access your personalized fitness haven.
+Effortless Onboarding: Sign up or sign in quickly to access your personalized fitness haven. during signup enter a password of 6 or more than 6 characters

 Navigation Made Easy: A user-friendly navigation bar guides you through the app's core features